D.C. sniper attacks: Execution of Muhammad

-Maryland trials
+Trials in Maryland

 In May 2005, Virginia and Maryland announced that they had reached agreements to allow Maryland to proceed with prosecuting charges there, where the most shootings occurred.
 There were media reports that Malvo and his legal team were willing to negotiate his cooperation, and he waived extradition to Maryland.

 Muhammad and his legal team responded by fighting extradition to Maryland.
 Muhammad's legal team was ultimately unsuccessful, and extradition was ordered by a Virginia judge in August 2005.

 Maryland agreed to transfer Muhammad and Malvo back to the Commonwealth of Virginia after their trials.
 A date for Muhammad's pending execution in Virginia had been set for November 10, 2009.

 Malvo pleaded guilty to six murders and confessed to others in other states while being interviewed in Maryland and testifying against Muhammad.
 Malvo was sentenced to six consecutive life terms without the possibility of parole, but in 2017, his sentence in Virginia was overturned after an appeal.

 On May 30, 2006, a Maryland jury found John Allen Muhammad guilty of six counts of murder in Maryland.
 In return, he was sentenced to six consecutive life terms without possibility of parole on June 1, 2006.

 On May 6, 2008, it was revealed that Muhammad had asked prosecutors in a letter to help him end legal appeals of his conviction and death sentence "so that you can murder this innocent black man."
 An appeal filed by Muhammad's defense lawyers in April 2008 cited evidence of brain damage that might render Muhammad incompetent to make legal decisions, and that he should not have been allowed to represent himself at his Virginia trial.